 Vegan crème egg?
 Don’t mind if I do!
-Mummy Meagz makes Easter feel like Christmas with these indulgent crème eggs.
+Mummy Meegz makes Easter feel like Christmas with these indulgent crème eggs.
 Inside the chocolate shell is a sweet, creamy filling with a gooey “yolk” in the centre.
 Hop to it, because these little beauties will likely sell out.

-Tesco Free From Hot Cross Bun Chocolate Bar
+ASDA Free From Hot Cross Bun Fudge

 Wicked Kitchen Poppin’ Candy Orange Flavoured Choc Egg